 skip to content

-These courses aim to provide beginners with an introduction to programming and computing languages (e.g. Matlab, Python, R, Unix), introductory statistics (i.e. Core Statistics in R) and best programming practices.
+These courses aim to provide beginners with an introduction to programming and computing languages (e.g. Python, R, Unix) and introductory data science skills.

 For additional information and to register your interest, follow this link.